 Kickstart your day with a creamy keto chia pudding!
-When following a low carb diet it’s important to fuel well with healthy fats and fibre.
-My easy overnight chia pudding is made with a mix of almond milk and coconut yoghurt.
+When following a keto diet it's important to fuel well with healthy fats and fibre.
+My quick and easy overnight chia pudding is made with a mix of almond milk and coconut yoghurt.
 It's super satisfying and will keep you going until lunch.

 I think I'm in love with the humble chia seed.
 Check out its superpowers:

 Chia contains 40% fibre, which makes it one of the best sources of fibre available.
 It is also packed with omega-3 fatty acids as well as plenty of high quality protein, several essential minerals and antioxidants.

 Research shows that chia may improve risk factors for diabetes and heart disease.
 It is also great for digestive health.
 Read more about the benefits of chia seeds here.

 And not to forget, it's a wonderful change from eggs for breakfast!

 How to make creamy Keto chia pudding - step by step:

 1.)
 In a bowl or glass jar, add the chia seeds, almond milk, vanilla and optional low-carb sweetener and stir well.
 VARIATION: Use ½ tsp of cinnamon instead of the vanilla.

 TIP: I used only ½ tbsp of sugar free syrup for the entire recipe.
 You can use more here, but keep in mind that both the almond milk and later the coconut yoghurt add mild sweetness.

 You can also use other sweeteners here, such as stevia (4 drops are normally equivalent to 1 teaspoon of sugar) or erythritol.